 Adding a seventh to a V chord creates extra tension that increases our expectation that V will resolve to I. The resulting chord is called V7, or a dominant seventh chord.
 We can also use V7 to resolve to vi in what is called a “deceptive cadence.”
 Blues, jazz and rock also frequently use dominant seventh chords for degrees of the scale besides V.

-A seventh chord is essentially a triad with an extra seventh above the bass.
-To create one, we’ll begin with a triad and add an interval of a seventh above the root.
+To create a seventh chord, we’ll begin with a triad and add an interval of a seventh above the root.
 In the example below, G is the root, and F is the seventh, stacked above the root (G), the third (B) and the fifth (D).

 As we discussed, a triad can be spelled as a stack of three consecutive lines or three consecutive spaces.
 When we make a seventh chord, we simply add a line or space to that stack.